top of page

 About us

-The GVR-CN envisions a world where early and mid-career researchers and practitioners in the field of gender-based violence (GBV) are empowered, supported, and connected in a thriving global community.
+The GVCN envisions a world where early and mid-career researchers and practitioners in the field of gender-based violence (GBV) are empowered, supported, and connected in a thriving global community.
 We aim to build a collaborative, inclusive, and innovative network that provides the resources, mentorship, and opportunities necessary for individuals in the field to drive forward impactful research, advocate for change, and contribute to lasting solutions to GBV.
 Through fostering diverse voices and global partnerships, we aspire to create an equitable research ecosystem that amplifies the next generation of GBV leaders.

-The mission of the Gender Violence Research and Collaboration Network (GVR-CN) is to advance the understanding of gender-based violence through inclusive, collaborative, and impactful research, advocacy, and knowledge-sharing.
+The mission of the GVCN is to advance the understanding of gender-based violence through inclusive, collaborative, and impactful research, advocacy, and knowledge-sharing.
 We are committed to fostering a global network that supports early- and mid-career researchers, prioritises the well-being and mental health of our members, and ensures that the voices of underrepresented communities are heard.
-By facilitating collaborative partnerships, promoting equitable access to resources, and advocating for systemic change, GVR-CN aims to drive meaningful solutions that prevent and address GBV across the world.
+By facilitating collaborative partnerships, promoting equitable access to resources, and advocating for systemic change, GVCN aims to drive meaningful solutions that prevent and address GBV across the world.

 f96ab397-9edf-4542-8e84-4be3aebfe3bc.JPG